Jaguar Land Rover (JLR)

-The Jaguar Land Rover (JLR) Gaydon Centre is one of the principal engineering centres of JLR.
-The site houses design, research and development centres, and extensive test facilities.
-The site occupies land that was once RAF Gaydon.
-The British Mot Museum is located on the same site.
+The Jaguar Land Rover (JLR) Gaydon Centre is one of the principal engineering centres and the location of Land Rover’s Headquarters.
+The site houses design, research and development centres, extensive test facilities, and is shared by The British Motor Museum.

-Specialist suppliers were engaged within the procurement stage of this project to discuss options for specialist wildflower soil and mixes to be used within the installation.
-A specific low nutrient soil was procured and installed to all areas to for wildflower creation.
+Preferred suppliers were engaged within the procurement stage of this project to discuss options for specialist wildflower soil and mixes to be used within the installation.
+A specific low nutrient soil was procured and installed to all areas to for wildflower meadow creation to support successful establishment.
 This assisted in the successful establishment which was key to the design.
 A wetland mix of wildflower was also used for the embankments of the lake, and, on the ornamental islands.

 Visitors Centre Entrance and Car Park

 Outside of the new visitor’s centre is a large paved public realm area.
 Within this area our team installed large feature pine trees.
 The trees were tagged in 2018 and have been grown in wind tunnels to create interesting bends their trunks.
 The planting of the trees was done in coordination with the paving contractor.
 Tree pits were dug and prepared by our teams; paving was then carried around the areas.
 The trees were carefully lifted into the pits in consideration of the new paving, soiled in and then the paving contractor completed the paving the tree.
 This process was also carried out within the visitor centre car park where semi-mature trees were planted to line spaces and pathways.

 The project was successfully completed whilst working on a busy site used by visitors, staff, and members of the public, and whilst working and communicating with several contractors, with additional works including:

 - Top soiling and preparation of the banks surrounding the lake

 - Creation of footpath network to link the site to the lake

 - Planting of native shrubs, grasses, and trees within all areas